 50% of executives report that COVID has allowed them to spend more time with their friends and family.
 Now that they’re no longer traveling or attending many after-hours work events, they’re able to focus on their close relationships.

 Psychologists have found that fostering these relationships plays a critical role in maintaining personal well-being and resilience during this difficult time.
 Having a sense of community helps you remain hopeful amid all the challenges.
-So far, most Americans have adapted well through virtual parties, physically distant interactions with neighbors, and other activities.
+So far, most Americans have adapted through virtual parties, physically distant interactions with neighbors, and other activities.

 However, the key to achieving long-term well-being will be continuing to find new ways to keep relationships alive as the situation evolves.
 This may mean permanently limiting business travel, expanding your professional support network, or coming up with exciting virtual activities for friends and family.